twinssbc/AngularJS-ResponsiveCalendar/README.md

         };

 * timeSelected
-The callback function triggered when a date is selected in the monthview
+The callback function triggered when a date or time is selected

         <calendar ... time-selected="onTimeSelected(selectedTime)"></calendar>